shirleyobih1/path-cc.github.io/_events/HTCondorWeek-Europe.md

 If you consider attending, we would very much like to know about your project, your experience and your plans.
 Hence you are warmly encouraged to propose a short presentation.

-Registration and abstract submission will be opened soon; a dedicated update will be sent once available.
+Registration and abstract submission will be opened soon.

 If you have any questions, please contact us at <hepix-2021condorworkshop-support@hepix.org>.